 Leave us a comment

 Ariane is a published journalist, blog writer, and content creator for Formula Botanica.
 Her areas of focus include beauty, human interest, and arts and culture.
-Ariane has also been a member of the Formula Botanica community since 2021 and is completing the International Skincare Entrepreneur Program.
+Ariane has been a member of the Formula Botanica community since 2021.